 Cancer Cell Biology Research

 Research in cancer cell biology seeks to define the biological basis underlying the differences between normal cells and cancerous cells.
-This includes studies of the fundamental mechanisms that drive pre-cancer states, oncogenic transformation, and that support tumor growth and behavior.
-Mechanistic understanding of this biology and the fundamental processes governing transformation, including the role of aging, gender, and ethnic disparities, are critical for identifying molecular targets for therapeutic or preventive interventions.
+This includes studies of the fundamental mechanisms that drive pre-cancer states, oncogenic transformation, and those that support tumor growth and behavior.
+Mechanistic understanding of this biology and the fundamental processes governing transformation across the lifespan are critical for identifying molecular targets for therapeutic or preventive interventions.

 Research in this area is supported and directed by the Cancer Cell Biology Branch (CCBB).